auanasgheps/snapraid-aio-script/README.md

 ## A nice email report
 This script produces emails that don't contain a list of changed files to improve clarity.

 You can re-enable full output in the email by switching the option `VERBOSITY`.
-The full report will always be available in `/tmp/snapRAID.out` but will be replaced after each run, or deleted when the system is shut down.
-You can change the location of the file if you need to keep it.
+The full report is available in `/tmp/snapRAID.out` but will be replaced after each run, or deleted when the system is shut down.
+You can enable the retention policy to keep logs for some days and customize the folder location.

 Here's an example email report.